 Each family contains a head of household, who must be at least eighteen years old, or if under 18, they must be an emancipated minor.
 Additionally, each family member must reside in the assisted unit more than 50% of the time (at least 184 days out of the year).
 Children who are temporarily away from the home because of placement in foster care and military servicepersons on active duty are considered part of the family if they would otherwise be living in the assisted unit.
 However, they will not be considered for the purposes of determining voucher size while they are out of the unit.
 Families with children who have been placed in foster care will keep their voucher size for at least 12 months after the child is removed but may be removed from the household at the next regular re-examination following the 12-month period, or after being provided at least 120 days' notice following the 12 month period.
-When the child returns from foster placement, the household composition will be upsized at the interim and the payment standard will be upsized or to have their payment standard updated.
+When the child returns from foster placement, the household composition will be upsized at the interim and the payment standard will be updated at that time.
+The family will not be required to wait until their next re-examination to be upsized or to have their payment standard updated.